Why do you want to meditate? Do you really know?

 And to be honest, that experience of taking a break has only reinforced my conviction in the importance of knowing why you are meditating.

-So let’s explore some of the reasons why people meditate.
+So let’s explore 7 reasons you might be meditating.
 Maybe you can relate to some of these?

 1. Are you looking for peace?